stackrox/kube-linter/docs/configuring-kubelinter.md

 > `exclude` always takes precedence, if you include and exclude the same check,
 > KubeLinter always skips the check.

+## Ignoring violations for specific cases

+To ignore violations for specific objects, users can add an annotation with the key `ignore-check.kube-linter.io/<check-name>`.
+We strongly encourage adding an explanation as the value for the annotation.
+For example, to ignore a check named "privileged" for a specific deployment, you can add an annotation like:
+`ignore-check.kube-linter.io/privileged: "This deployment needs to run as privileged because it needs kernel access"`.

+To ignore _all_ checks for a specific object, you can use the special annotation key `kube-linter.io/ignore-all`.

 ## Run custom checks

 You can write custom checks based on existing [templates](generated/templates.md).
 Every template description includes details about the parameters (`params`) you can use along with that template.